-Climate change - serious physical risks
+Climate change - acute physical risks

 Increase in the frequency and impact of natural disasters linked to climate change with a consequent increase in physical losses for the Group and the policyholders.
-The serious physical risks arise from certain phenomena, especially weather-related such as storms, floods, fires or heatwaves.
+The acute physical risks arise from certain phenomena, especially weather-related such as storms, floods, fires or heatwaves.

-Climate change - persistent physical risks
+Climate change - chronic physical risks

 Increase in the frequency and impact of natural disasters linked to climate change with the consequent increase in physical losses for the Group and the policyholders (Events becoming more persistent).
-The persistent physical risks arise from longer term climate changes such as temperature changes, rising sea levels, less water availability, the loss of biodiversity and changes in the land and soil productivity.
+The chronic physical risks arise from longer term climate changes such as temperature changes, rising sea levels, less water availability, the loss of biodiversity and changes in the land and soil productivity.

-Climate change - risks of transition
+Climate change - transition risks

 Failure to manage risks linked to the transition towards a low carbon footprint economy with consequent exposure to stranded assets or areas of business and exposure to reputational risks.

-Climate change - risk of biodiversity losses
+Climate change - risks linked to biodiversity loss